Investment Management Companies

-You must have heard of the terms investment management companies, wealth management, financial planning.
+You must have heard of the terms investment management companies, wealth management, and financial planning.

 In this article, we will first understand the investment management definition.
 We will then explore important questions like what does an investment manager do, how do investment management services work, and how to find an investment management service.